John Legend Scores First ‘Voice’ Win With Singer Maelyn Jarmon

 “When you have Maelyn on your team, she’s supposed to win The Voice.
 Her voice is supposed to win,” Legend proudly said of the singer to Entertainment Tonight.
 “That’s why it’s called The Voice.”

-Legend participated in some trash-talk following the competition, noting the feelings he had for Shelton and his triumph over one of the original Voice coaches during the winner’s press conference after the show, reported People Magazine.
+Legend participated in some trash-talk following the competition, noting the feelings he had for Shelton and his triumph over one of the original Voice coaches during the winner’s press conference after the show, reported People.

 “I really love Blake and I’ve really enjoyed getting to know him this year.
 He’s a very arrogant bastard,” Legend quipped, reported People.
 “I had a feeling he was going to kiss someone’s a** after this show and I was right.”